JiashengWu/Aspect-Based_Sentiment_Analysis/README.md

   </tr>
 </table>

 After a bunch of experiments and model tuning, Pooled RNN (avg f1: 0.566) and BERT (avg f1: 0.557) led to better performance on the test set.
-Since they caught different things as shown in the accuracy of all data and the accuracy of all data exclude data without any target labels, I ensembled them together to output the best performance in the end (avg f1: 0.571).
+As they caught different things as shown in the accuracy of all data and the accuracy of all data excluding data without any target labels, we ensembled them together to generate the best model that outerfromed than two below (avg f1: 0.571).

 <p align="center">
   <img src="fig/Evaluation.png" style="max-height: 300px" />